alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/gender_barplot.png)<br/>

 If we compare the distribuition against the Spending score we can see that for a low level of Spending score there are more males.<br/>
-Apart that they are quite similar.<br/>
+On the left we see the general distribuition whereas on the left we divide it by gender,red for females and green for males As we can see they are quite similar,but the men's distribuition appears more uniform than the female's distribuition<br/>
 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/spendingScore.png)
 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/spendingScore_gender.png)<br/>
+The following boxplot it's important because we compare the mean of two groups.
+It is indicated by the small green arrow.
+They are on the same level so it means that the gender is not enough to cluster the data.
+The only good news is that the lowest spending scores belong to men
 <p align="center">
   <img src="https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/boxplot_gender.png" width="400" height="300" alt="Sublime's custom image"/>
 </p>

 ### Does Age affects the Spending Score?
-At the plot shows below people who are younger than 40 years tend to spend more.<br/>
+As the plot shows below people who are younger than 40 years tend to spend more.<br/> So in this case we have a very good feature to cluster people<br/>
 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/Age_SpendingScore.png)<br/>

 ### Does Income affects the Spending Score?
 Let's group the income in range.<br/>
 The small green triangle shows the mean and as we can see all the means are very close each other.<br/> We can conclude that the income is not a powerfull predictor to divide people in cluster but if we compare the variability of the 0,3 and 4 boxplot is very small.<br/>
-This could be interesting because it could mean that in those case there are some specific characteritics.<br/>
+This could be interesting because it could mean that in those cases there are some specific characteritics.<br/>
 <p align="center">
   <img src="https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/IncomeRange.png" alt="Sublime's custom image"/>
 </p>